Abimbolarepo/Cloud-DevOps-assignment/README.md

 ![image](https://user-images.githubusercontent.com/95041171/176226299-99e18016-f0f6-41a2-98e5-2603b82eee95.png)

-The MySQL environment variables was used to deploy the backend application as it can be seen in the YAML pipeline.
+The MySQL environment variables was used to deploy the backend application as it can be seen in the deployment file.

                                                  Monitoring the Infrastructure